donnemartin/dev-setup/README.md

   <br/>
 </p>

-When setting up a new Mac, you may want to set some sensible OS X defaults.
+When setting up a new Mac, you may want to set some sensible OS X defaults by running the .osx script.
 This script also configures common third-party apps such as Chrome and Sublime Text.
-For a full listing of configuration changes, refer to the commented [source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) directly.
-Section 2 of this README describes some of the customizations.

-**I strongly suggest you read through the [.osx source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) and tweak any settings based on your personal preferences.
-It is meant for you to customize.**
+**I strongly suggest you read through the commented [.osx source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) and tweak any settings based on your personal preferences.**  The script defaults are intended for you to customize.
+For example, if you are not running an SSD you might want to disable some of the settings listed in the SSD section.

     $ ./.osx